-Novation is substitution of contract with a new one.
+Novation is the substitution of the contract with a new one.

 Sec.
-10 of Indian Contract Act, 1872 provides for the essentials of a valid contract.
+10 of the Indian Contract Act, 1872 provides for the essentials of a valid contract.
 According to Sec.
-10, essentials of a contract are:
+10, the essentials of a contract are:

 - Free consent